lowat/bookbot/README.md

 # bookbot
-Python Program to analyze a book
+BookBot is a git project!